 You may forget that everyone around you can hear every single word you say.
-Not only can what you say be misconstrued, a steady stream of one-sided chatter will likely be annoying to everyone around you.
+Not only can what you say to be misconstrued, but a steady stream of one-sided chatter will also likely be annoying to everyone around you.

 That doesn't mean you should use speaker mode.
 That is rude to everyone around you as well as the person you are talking to.